bhoomijn/PyVoiceAI/README.md

 ## How It Works

-PyVoiceAI follows a simple voice-processing pipeline:

-**1. Listen**
+### 01 — Listen

-The application captures audio through the system microphone.
+PyVoiceAI captures audio input through the system microphone.

-**2. Recognize**
+### 02 — Recognize

-Speech recognition converts the captured audio into text.
+The speech-recognition layer converts the captured audio into text.

-**3. Process**
-The recognized command is handled by the Python application.

-**4. Respond**
+### 03 — Process

+The Python application processes the recognized input.

+### 04 — Respond

-The assistant generates a response.
+The assistant prepares an appropriate response.

-**5. Speak**
+### 05 — Speak

 `pyttsx3` converts the response into audible speech.

 ---

 ## Future Scope

-The project can be extended with:
+The architecture can be extended with:

 * Custom voice commands
-* Web search capabilities
+* Web search integration
-* Application and system automation
+* System and application automation
-* Weather and news integrations
+* Weather and news services
-* AI-powered conversational responses
+* AI-powered conversational capabilities
-* Modular command handling
+* Modular command handlers
-* Personalized assistant settings
+* Personalized assistant preferences

 ---

-## Project Goals
+## Project Objective

-PyVoiceAI was created to explore practical concepts in:
+PyVoiceAI was developed to explore practical concepts in:

 * Voice-based interfaces
 * Speech recognition